Build Immense Wealth Investing in Other Assets Besides Stocks

 For those new to investing who still question their interest in stocks, how do you know if you'd be better off skipping stock investing?
 Look for these signs:

-You get physically ill seeing stock prices fall as other investors panic instead of seeing it as an opportunity to be seized.
+- You feel ill seeing stock prices fall instead of seeing it as an opportunity to be seized.

-You lose sleep and worry a lot over owning stocks.
+- You lose sleep and worry a lot about owning stocks.

-You have thought, or said, that "the stock market is like a casino."
+- You think that "the stock market is like a casino."

 The stock market is equal-opportunity for anyone who wants to acquire the knowledge or find a good broker to help them invest, but if the above-mentioned signs resonate with you, it's wise to check out alternative places to invest your hard-earned dollars.